Policy Power Plays

 “This work is really about economic mobility and wealth creation.
 We have such disparities in family wealth development by race and socio-economic status in our country.
 That’s not going to change solely through education, but education is a critical piece.”

 For Jason, advancing student success is a continuation of his interest in supporting healthy communities.
 As a former community health liaison for a nonprofit healthcare system, Jason saw the opportunity to extend continuous improvement best practices from healthcare into education and nonprofit sectors.
-Today, Jason pursues that passion by leading Bridging Richmond’s work to help multiple organizations from education, government, business and philanthropy to address shared problems they can only solve together.
+Today, Jason pursues that passion as the Associate Vice Provost of Community Engagement at Virginia Commonwealth University.

 Much like organizational development consultants, Bridging Richmond staff contribute expertise and project coordination that helps the partners address practice and policy improvements needed to promote student success.
 Within K-12, Bridging Richmond is currently working to align state, school district and building-level continuous improvement methods.
 Within higher education, partners are working on pathway mapping, reverse transfer opportunities, re-engaging adults with some post-secondary experience and alignment of student supports.